linolayani/linoleparquet.github.io/content/posts/what-happens-when-you-type-test.webiste.com-in-your-browser/index.md

 ### HTTP Request

-Your navigator request the webpage through the HTTP GET method.
+Your navigator request the webpage by sending an HTTP Request.
 An HTTP request consists of several components, including:

 - **_Request Method_**: This indicates the action to be performed, such as GET, POST, or HEAD.
-In a typical web page request, the method is usually GET.
+In this typical web page request, the method is usually GET.
 - **_Resource Path_**: The specific resource on the server that you are requesting, like "/index.html" or simply "/" for the homepage.
 - **_Headers_**: Additional metadata accompanying the request, such as information about the browser, accepted content types, and more.
 - **_Body_** (for some methods): For methods like POST, the request may include data in the body of the request.

 ### HTTP Response

 Upon receiving the HTTP request, the web server processes it and generates an HTTP response.
 The HTTP response includes:

 - **_Status Line_**: This line includes an HTTP status code (e.g., 200 OK for a successful request), indicating the outcome of the request.
 - **_Headers_**: Similar to the request, response headers provide additional information about the server, the content type, and other details.